cjtessler/MATH3733-SP22/docs/Project-1.md

 ### Testing

 There is no automated testing.
 Regardless, you should still thoroughly test your program.
-Consider all of the different possible inputs and how they should be handled. **Make sure your progoram prints results in the format shown below.
+Consider all of the different possible inputs and how they should be handled. **Make sure your program prints results in the format shown below.
 Your submission might be autograded locally.**

 #### Test Case 1